dataasciences/dataasciences.github.io/_posts/2024-05-21-Python-Versions.md

 Python 3.8 introduced several new syntax warnings and improvements to error handling that help developers catch potential issues earlier and understand error messages more clearly.
 Here are some of the key enhancements.

-**Syntax Warnings**
+**Syntax Warnings:**

 *1. Deprecation Warnings for Outdated Syntax*

-    Python 3.8 issues warnings for deprecated or outdated syntax that may be removed in future versions.
+- Python 3.8 issues warnings for deprecated or outdated syntax that may be removed in future versions.
 This helps developers to update their code proactively.

 *2. Future Warnings for Incompatible Changes*

-    Python 3.8 introduces FutureWarning for features that are planned to change in future releases.
+- Python 3.8 introduces FutureWarning for features that are planned to change in future releases.
 This allows developers to prepare their codebases for upcoming changes.

-**Error Handling Improvements**
+**Error Handling Improvements:**

 *1. Improved SyntaxError Messages*

-    Python 3.8 provides more informative SyntaxError messages, making it easier to understand what caused the error and how to fix it.
+- Python 3.8 provides more informative SyntaxError messages, making it easier to understand what caused the error and how to fix it.
 This includes better highlighting of the error location within the code.

 *2. More Detailed Exception Tracebacks*

-    Tracebacks in Python 3.8 include additional context to help diagnose errors.
+- Tracebacks in Python 3.8 include additional context to help diagnose errors.
 For example, KeyError now displays the missing key, and IndexError shows the out-of-range index.

-**Detailed KeyError and IndexError Messages**:
+**Detailed KeyError and IndexError Messages:**:

 ```python
 # Example of KeyError with improved message